Kong/docs.konghq.com/app/_hub/kong-inc/mtls-auth/_index.md

 lead to user experience issues rather than proxy behavior problems.
 To improve this situation, Kong builds an in-memory map of SNIs from the configured Kong Routes that should present a client certificate.
-To limit client certificate requests during handshake while ensuring the client certificate is requested when needed, the in-memory map is dependent on all the Routes in Kong having the SNIs attribute set.
+To limit client certificate requests during handshake while ensuring the client certificate is requested when needed, the in-memory map is dependent on the Routes in Kong having the SNIs attribute set.
 When any routes do not have SNIs set, Kong must request the client certificate during every TLS handshake: